aarontabuchi/prettywiki/README.md

 ## Project and Technologies

-[PrettyWiki](https://www.prettywiki.netlify.app) uses a [Google](https://www.google.com) styled search page to fetch [Wikipedia API](https://www.mediawiki.org/wiki/API:Main_page) search results.
+[PrettyWiki](https://www.prettywiki.netlify.app) uses a [Google](https://www.google.com) styled and Google functional search page to fetch [Wikipedia API](https://www.mediawiki.org/wiki/API:Main_page) search results.

-Following a search result then takes users to the wiki article, but styled like [Medium](https://www.medium.com)(a popular online publishing platform).
+Following a search result takes users to the wiki article, but with the look and feel of [Medium](https://www.medium.com), a popular online publishing platform.

 [React](https://www.reactjs.org) is used for fast, reusable compenents.

 [Next.js](https://www.nextjs.org) is used for handling the dynamic routing of the search results to their own page.

+## Google search specifications replicated:
+Functional
+- Arrow-key up/down navigation through search results
+  - Search input changes with arrow-key navigation
+  - Typing refreshes the search
+  - Up arrow-key does not move cursor to beginning of text input
+- Click on search result
+- Hit enter
+- Clear input by clicking the "X" clear button

+Visual
+- Box shadow on hover and focus
+- Highlight on arrow-key selected search result or on mouse cursor hover
+  - Mouse movement overrides arrow-key selection highlight
+- Clicking outside of search input hides the search results
+- Show "X" clear-input button after type input
+- Auto-completed/search result suggestions are **bold** with the typed text not bold
+- The typed input capitalization of the user is preserved
+- Search results have search/magnifying glass icon